gergoorban/sampling_in_gsm/README.md

 This is a repository of matlab files underying the paper:

 *Orban G, Berkes P, Fiser J, Lengyel M (2016) Neural Variability and Sampling-Based Probabilistic Representations in the Visual Cortex.
-92:1-14.*
+Neuron, 92:1-14.*

 Some routines use the lightspeed toolbox (http://research.microsoft.com/en-us/um/people/minka/software/lightspeed/)